tilmanfries/tilmanfries.github.io/index.md

     collab: Daniel Parra
     pdf: lying_entitlement.pdf
     link: none
+    journal: forthcoming, Journal of Economic Behavior & Organization
     abstract: "We study the effect of entitlement on the willingness to lie.
-We set up a theoretical model where entitlement causes some individuals to think they are more deserving of their endowment than others.
-When given the opportunity to lie to keep their endowment, individuals who feel relatively deserving are encouraged to lie while others are discouraged.
+We set up a model of lying where individuals feel more or less entitled to their endowment  depending on how they earned it.
+When given the opportunity to lie to keep their endowment, individuals who feel more entitled are encouraged to lie while others are discouraged.
 To test the model predictions we use a laboratory experiment where we compare the lying behavior of participants endowed with a high endowment and participants endowed with a low endowment.
-In one treatment, the allocation of the endowment is decided by participants’ performance, and in the other, it is determined by a random draw.
-When participants lie to keep money directly determined by their performance, those who receive the high endowment lie more than those who receive the low endowment.
-In contrast, when income is determined by a random draw, lying is the same regardless of the endowment."
+In one treatment, the allocation of the endowment is decided by participants' performance, and in the other, it is determined by a random draw.
+Our study shows that deservingness influences lying in an intuitive direction: when participants’ performance determines income, those who earn less money lie less than those who earn more.
+We do not find differences in lying when participants perform the same task but lie to keep windfall endowments."
   - name: Observability and lying
     collab: Uri Gneezy, Agne Kajackaite, and Daniel Parra
     pdf: none
     link: none
     abstract: none
+    journal: none
   - name: Signaling motives in lying games
     collab: none
     pdf: lying_signaling.pdf
     link: none
+    journal: none
     abstract: "This paper studies the implications of agents signaling their moral type in a lying game.
 In the theoretical analysis, a signaling motive emerges where agents dislike being suspected of lying and where some types of liars are more stigmatized than others.
 The equilibrium